mshifo/solid-node/README.md

 2- rename the .env.example file to .env and update it with required environment variables

-2- run the following the command to migrate the database tables with dummy data
+2- run the following commands to migrate the database tables with dummy data

 ```shell
 yarn migrate:up